jiahecui/SenAOReFoc/README.md

 [Calibrate-S] performs DM calibration to retrieve the control matrix (CM) for direct slopes (zonal) control.
-The positive and negative bias control voltages provided by the user are sequentially applied to each DM actuator to retrieve the \'x\' and \'y\' slope values, which are then used to calculate the DM influence function (IF) matrix and slope CM by computing its pseudo-inverse.
+The positive and negative bias control voltages provided by the user are sequentially applied to each DM actuator to retrieve the x- and y-slope values, which are then used to calculate the DM influence function (IF) matrix and slope CM by computing its pseudo-inverse.